TheBrenny/scetch/readme.md

   - Else (If): `/\[\[3= *(.*?) *\]\]/gi`
   - End If: `"[[?==]]"` (straight up string matching)

 Conditionals provide you with a way to control the flow of your rendered views.
 You can show or hide content *on the server side* to make sure the end user does (not) see what they're (not) supposed to!
+This expression can also be in the form of variables passed to the scetch engine, too!

 ### Loops